-1. Assess what data you have available: Data could be held in spreadsheets or existing fleet management systems.
-It could also be available via software systems such as your GPS or telematics, fueling systems, accounting finance software or service, parts or account providers.
-You could even be able to use information from vehicle specifications databases or databases containing information on licences.
+1. Assess what data you have available: Fleet data could be held in spreadsheets or existing fleet management systems.
+It can also be available via software systems such as your GPS or telematics, fueling systems, accounting finance software or service, parts or account providers.
+You may be able to use information from vehicle specification databases or databases containing information on licences.

-2. Determine how your data can help improve your operation: When it comes to understanding what data could be useful for you, our recommendation is that it’s probably best to start with your central needs (the actual areas where effective data management can be crucial for your business).
+2. Determine how your fleet data can help improve your operation: When it comes to understanding what data could be useful for you, our recommendation is that it’s probably best to start with your core needs – the actual areas where effective data management can be crucial for your business.

-One useful strategy is to identify your problem points and then work to fix them: Asking yourself questions such as “What are my fleet’s highest cost categories?” and “Which vehicles, systems or components are utilised most?” can help you identify areas that require focus.
+One useful strategy is to identify your weaker areas and then determine how to fix them.
+Ask yourself questions such as “What are my fleet’s highest cost categories?” and “Which vehicles, systems or components are utilised most?” can help you identify areas that require focus.
 Then, consider what data could be beneficial when used for benchmarking and improvement.

-For example, if your fuel costs are causing you concern, the ability to gather and analyse telematics data could help you identify drivers with a tendancy for hard braking, acceleration or speeding.
-The ability to act on and monitor such behaviour could help you reap significant rewards.
+For example, if your fuel costs are causing you concern, the ability to gather and analyse telematics data could help you identify drivers with a tendancy for hard braking, acceleration or speeding which use more fuel.
+The ability to act on and monitor such behaviour can help you reduce costs.

-Our own data, for example, shows that the difference between the best and worse drivers can mean 25% variance in fleet costs.
+Using own data as an example clearly demonstrates that the difference between the best and worst drivers can mean 25% variance in fleet costs.

-3. Bring your relevant data together: Time is money – so it’s important to have quick access to your data and be able to interpret it quickly.
-Instead of using a system that requires you to look around for the data you need – for example, a series of spreadsheets or paper-based filing systems – opt for a system that enables you to easily access all your data from a single location, and create instant comparisons and reports that boost your understanding of what is happening in your fleet, and what could be improved.
+3. Understand your data: Time is money!
+It’s important to have immediate access to your data and be able to interpret it quickly.
+Instead of using a system that requires you to look around for the data you need – through dated fleet management practices such as spreadsheets or paper-based filing systems – opt for a system that enables you to easily access all your data from a single location.
+From this instant comparisons and reports that boost your understanding of what is happening in your fleet, and what could be improved.